12 Agile Skills for Every Graduate

 What is Agile in simple words?

 Agile is a way of working where tasks are completed in small steps or “sprints.”
-This approach allows teams to quickly respond to changes and deliver parts of a project in stages, rather than all at once.
-Agile focuses on collaboration, flexibility, and continuous improvement.
+This approach allows teams to respond to change and deliver parts of a project in stages, rather than all at once.
+Agile focuses on collaboration, feedback, and continuous improvement.

 1. Collaboration and communication